chisNaN/my-private-repos/README.md

 ## search-jobs

->Will search jobs simultaneously on remixjobs, alsacreations & jobteaser
+>A search jobs engine that will look up simultaneously on remixjobs, alsacreations & jobteaser

 ## crypto-currency-tuto

->A tutorial to help you make your first steps in the world of crypto currency
+>A tutorial to help you make your first steps in the jungle of crypto currency